 Newly appointed Governors are provided with a copy of the Governors' Handbook outlining their roles and responsibilities as Governor of the Academy Trust.
-There is also ongoing training such as Governor Induction training provided by Leicestershire County Council, the local teaching school and Loughborough Primary Academies Partnership (LPAP) There is also training provided in specific areas of Governance and Management of the Academy Trust.
-Governors also receive regular updates from the National Governor Association to keep abreast of the latest developments.
+Ongoing training such as Governor Induction training provided by Leicestershire County Council, the local teaching school and Loughborough Primary Academies Partnership (LPAP) There is also training provided in specific areas of Governance and Management of the Academy Trust.
+Governors receive regular updates from the National Governor Association to keep abreast of the latest developments.

-Foundation Governors also receive specific training opportunities provided by the Diocesan Board of Education for Leicester.
+Foundation Governors receive specific training opportunities provided by the Diocesan Board of Education for Leicester.